 DLG has established the Multifamily Housing Program (Program), a new construction affordable housing program to help address unmet housing needs resulting from the disasters.
 The Program will address the need by developing newly constructed multifamily rental units.
 The Program will offer funding subsidies for the construction of new multifamily structures (five or more units) to replace units in the local market that were impacted by the disaster.
 The new units will incorporate green and resilient building practices to mitigate future risks of hazards.

 3. CDBG-DR Funding Requirements

 3.1 Available Funding

-The total available Program funding is \$18.1 million, the maximum award per project is \$5 million.
+The total available Program funding for the 2021 is \$10 million dollars and the total available Program funding for the 2022 round is \$10 million dollars.